mbr/improved-fonts/README.md

 Be sure to install this on your coworker's machines as well to spread great taste in fonts.

 The package has been thoroughly tested on Debian Jessie and Stretch.
-It does require the `ttf-mscorefonts-installer` to be installed though.
+It does require the `ttf-mscorefonts-installer` package to be installed though.

 ## Known issues